mohitpai/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

     DOMAIN,somedomain.com,Comment
     ```

+1. Fill in the CSV template with the email addresses and/or domains to add to the suppression list.
+All ASCII printable characters comprised between 32 and 126 are allowed in the **COMMENT** column.

     >[!CAUTION]
     >
-    >Do not change the names of the columns in the CSV template.
+    >Do not change the name of the columns in the CSV template.
     >
     >The file size should not exceed 1 MB.

-1. Fill in the CSV template with the email addresses and/or domains you want to add to the suppression list.

-    >[!NOTE]
     >
-    >All ASCII characters comprised between 32 and 126 are allowed in the **Comment** column.
-The full list can be found on [this page](https://en.wikipedia.org/wiki/Wikipedia:ASCII#ASCII_printable_characters){target="_blank"} for example.

-1. Once completed, drag and drop your CSV file, then click **[!UICONTROL Submit]**.
+1. Once completed, drag and drop your CSV file, and use the **[!UICONTROL Submit]** button to confirm.

     ![](assets/suppression-list-upload-csv-submit.png)

->[!NOTE]
->
->Once the upload is done, make sure it was successful by checking its status from the interface.
-[Learn how](#recent-uploads)
+Once the upload is done, you can check its status from the [Recent uploads](#recent-uploads) button, as detailed below.

-### Check recent uploads status {#recent-uploads}
+### Check uploads status {#recent-uploads}

-You can check the list of the latest CSV files you uploaded.
+Use the **[!UICONTROL Recent uploads]** button to check the status of the latest uploaded CSV files.

-To do this, from the **[!UICONTROL Suppression list]** view, click the **[!UICONTROL Recent uploads]** button.

 ![](assets/suppression-list-recent-uploads-button.png)

-The latest uploads you submitted and their corresponding statuses are displayed:
+Possible statuses are:

 * **[!UICONTROL Pending]**: The file upload is processing.
 * **[!UICONTROL Error]**: The file upload process failed due to a technical issue or to a file format error.